 "Watching the clouds," said Ryan.
 "All you have to do is look at the clouds and say what they look like.
 Like that one."
 He pointed at one of the larger clouds as an example.
-"That one looks like an alligator, doesn't it?
+"That one looks like an alligator.
 You just have to look at them closely and you might see something."

 He heard Shirley giggle.
 "I see a sailboat," she said, obviously proud of her discovery.

 "That one has a face!"
 Jodi cried, pointing at one of them.

 "I see it," said Ryan.
 "The one next to it looks like a dog."

 “I see the dog,” said Theresa, suddenly lying down beside them.
 It was funny, because Ryan had never seen her lie down in the grass before, and it made him stifle a laugh.
 She smiled at him and pointed in the cloud's direction.
 “It's right there.”